 How can we say no to situations where people keep asking for more?
 One practical way is to set boundaries.
 To implement this, you should think about how far you are willing to go with someone's request, particularly when it starts to use up your important resources.
 Ask yourself how much time you are willing to dedicate to the matter.

 Once you have set boundaries, you can inform the other person when it is time to stop.
-These boundaries act as a reference point for yourself.
+These boundaries act as a reference point for yourself to avoid burnout.
 For example, friends who work in psychology often have people coming to them with their problems, sometimes without end.
 A helpful approach for both parties is to set a clear time limit, like one or two hours for a conversation.
 This sends a signal to the person that you are fully available for that hour, but it is also their responsibility to plan how to use that time effectively.
 That is why professional counselling services set boundaries with time limits for sessions.

 Often, our reluctance to say no or set boundaries is not necessarily because we cannot fulfil the request, but because we want to maintain a certain personal image and feel valued.
 Everyone has a desire to feel needed.
 For instance, if you naturally find it difficult to say no, it might be worth examining where the issue lies.
 Do you lack the skills to refuse politely, finding it awkward each time, or is your sense of self-worth solely derived from helping others, giving you a feeling of recognition?

 If that is the case that makes it difficult to say no, it might be a problem that needs addressing.
 You should establish your self-worth value through other areas, such as developing skills, engaging in more equal relationships, or even meaningful social contributions like environmental protection or community service.
-Building your self-worth should not just be about becoming a 'tool' for others.
+Building your self-worth should not just be about becoming a people-pleaser or 'tool' for others.

 MindForest is your tailor-made, psychology-powered AI coach, crafted to support you in learning to say no and set boundaries in your professional life.
 Discover the key features of MindForest that can empower you to maintain your wellbeing at work: